Art History and Archaeology

 Students may enroll in lectures at the 1000-level, 2000-level, and 4000-level during registration periods.
 There are no prerequisites for these courses.

-Students interested in enrolling in seminars at the 3000-level must submit an online application in April (for seminars taking place in the fall) and November (for seminars taking place in the spring); applications for seminars at the 4500-level are due in August (for seminars taking place in the fall) and January (for seminars taking place in the spring).
-Links to these applications are included with the course descriptions on the department website; deadlines are included on the website as well and are circulated via the email listserv.
+Students interested in enrolling in seminars at the 3000-level must submit an online application by the deadlines in April (for seminars taking place in the fall) and November (for seminars taking place in the spring).
+Students interested in enrolling in seminars at the 4500-level must submit an online application by the deadlines in January (for seminars taking place in the fall) and November (for seminars taking place in the spring).
+Links to these applications are included with the course descriptions on the department website.
+Specific deadlines are included on the website as well and are also circulated via the listserv.
 Once the seminar instructor has determined their class roster, accepted students will be instructed to join the SSOL wait-list so that the department can enroll them in the course.

 Preparing for Graduate Study

-Students with questions about pursuing graduate study should reach out to the DUS.
+Students with questions about pursuing graduate study should email the DUS.

 Coursework Taken Outside of Columbia

-Coursework in fulfillment of a major, minor, or concentration must be taken at Columbia University unless explicitly noted here and/or expressly permitted by the Director of Undergraduate Studies of the program.
-Exceptions or substitutions permitted by the Director of Undergraduate Studies should be confirmed in writing by email to the student.
+Coursework in fulfillment of a major, minor, or concentration must be taken at Columbia University unless explicitly noted here and/or expressly permitted by the DUS.
+Exceptions or substitutions permitted by the DUS should be confirmed in writing by email to the student.

 Advanced Placement